 Ever noticed that you can sometimes see the part of the Moon that isn’t lit up?
-That’s earthshine!
+The dark portion of the Moon (the area unlit by the Sun) seemed to glow.
+This phenomena is aptly known as Earthshine.
 Historically, this is called “the new Moon in the old Moon’s arms.”
 Learn more about earthshine.

 What is Earthshine?